echo2echo/Perl-Search-Replace/README.md

 The find command is originally set to work with file "testMeFirst.html" for testing.

-You may need to adjust permissions of this script, the "testMeFirst.html" file or your own file(s) for this script to run.
+You may need to adjust permissions of this script, the "testMeFirst.html" file, or your own file(s) for this script to run.

       $ sudo chmod 755 search_replace.pl